 Erlang – A measure of the traffic density in a telecommunications system, based on an hour.

 Fault tolerance – The description of a systems ability to maintain a dependable operating status in response to unpredictable hardware or software failure.
 Levels of tolerance range from ‘low’ – continued operations, to ‘high’ – mirrored operations capability guaranteed by a duplicate backup system.
 For example, in the event of a power failure on one computer, telephone or system, another can take over.

-Follow-Me Calling – A call that is routed, or fowarded, to another telephone number or a list of pre-configured telephone numbers.
+Follow-Me Calling – A call that is routed, or forwarded, to another telephone number or a list of pre-configured telephone numbers.